 Iowa DNR Customer Service

 If you like to camp and meet new people, this is the volunteer experience for you!
 The Iowa Department of Natural Resources (DNR) is looking for campground hosts to live in our state parks for the months of April – October helping DNR staff with light maintenance duties, checking in campers, and being a resource for visitors enjoying our state parks and forests.

 Campground hosts are provided a free campsite while they are actively hosting during the camping season.
 Hosts volunteer 20 – 30 hours per week, including weekends and holidays, while living on site in their own camper.

 All campground hosts must pass a criminal background check according to Unsupervised Volunteers Background Check Policy.

-Parks and Recreation Areas Currently Needing Hosts for 2022:
+Parks and Recreation Areas Currently Needing Hosts: